maurerarthur/node-mongoose-api/README.md

-# Node.js with Express, Mongoose and JWT authentication flow
+# Node.js with Jest automated tests
 Boilerplate code to a complete JWT authentication flow with Express, Mongoose, and automated tests with Jest

 # .env